SummaryRead the full fact sheet

 Symptoms of fibromyalgia

 The symptoms of fibromyalgia can vary from mild to severe.
+Each person with fibromyalgia will have their own unique set of symptoms.
 The most common symptoms are:

 - increased sensitivity to pain due to a decreased pain threshold

 - increased responsiveness to sensory stimuli such as heat, cold, light, smell

 - extreme fatigue (tiredness)

 - problems with memory and concentration (fibro fog)

 - problems with sleep.